dotnet/machinelearning/docs/code/MlNetCookBook.md

 Here's a snippet of code that demonstrates normalization in learning pipelines.
 It assumes the Iris dataset:

-You can achieve the same results using the dynamic API.
 ```csharp
 //data model for the Iris class
  private class IrisInputAllFeatures